-It’s easy to confuse baking powder and baking soda, what with their similarities in name and appearance.
-And both often show up in the same recipe as well.
-Baking can be a finicky process, if using wrong amounts can lead to a recipe fail, just think what can happen if you use the completely wrong ingredient!
+It’s easy to confuse baking powder and baking soda.
+The powders look similar.
+Both often show up in the same recipe as well.
+Of course, baking can be a finicky process, so just think what might happen if you use the completely wrong ingredient!
 Knowing the difference between baking powder and baking soda is crucial for successful recipes (like these beautiful vintage-inspired cakes).
-So here’s the scoop.

 What is baking soda?

-Baking soda is commonly used in recipes containing acidic ingredients like buttermilk, brown sugar, yogurt, lemon juice, vinegar, cream of tartar, applesauce, natural cocoa powder, honey or molasses (these molasses recipes are to die for, by the way!).
+Baking soda is commonly used in recipes containing acidic ingredients like buttermilk, brown sugar, yogurt, lemon juice, vinegar, cream of tartar, applesauce, natural cocoa powder, honey or molasses.
 Baking soda helps the finished product to rise and have a crisper texture.

 It’s also a little salty tasting.
-But unlike a little extra salt or sugar, which can often be barely detectable to your taste buds, overdoing it with baking soda can result in an extra salty or even metallic-tasting bake.
+Overdoing it with baking soda can result in an extra salty or even metallic-tasting bake!
 You only want to use enough to react with the amount of acid in the recipe, and any excess amount means there will be leftover baking soda in the recipe.
-Flat, weird tasting cake, anyone?
-Too much baking soda is one of the common causes of cake fails.
+That’s no good, because too much baking soda is one of the most common cake mistakes.

 Instead, try putting that extra baking soda to good use cleaning around the house!